 Scott Oppenheim, an attorney living with psoriasis, and his wife, Debbie, a speech and language pathologist, wanted to do something to help NPF.
 “We acted from the need to be supportive of the Foundation with fundraising,” Debbie Oppenheim said.
 “There were not many individuals doing anything then.”

 The Oppenheims decided to throw a party.
 “We invited our friends and family,” she said.
 “We received donations from local stores and caterers.
 And [former NPF Executive Director] Gail Zimmerman was very helpful in finding NPF members in our area.”

 The March/April 1988 issue of the Bulletin (the predecessor of Psoriasis Advance) reported on their party, which was themed “A Summer Supper.”
 A chef prepared gourmet omelets for each of the 100 guests.
 “We had to pay the Omelet Man,” Oppenheim said.
 “I think he gave us a reduced rate.
 Everything else was donated.
 Our friends provided the music and entertainment.”

-Debbie and Scott Oppenheim with one of their protégés
+Debbie and Scott Oppenheim with a good friend

 According to the article in the Bulletin, the event raised $4,000 for NPF.
 “Really?
 That much?”
 Oppenheim asked when she was reminded.
 “That was a lot of money in 1988!”